RNSG 1413 – Foundations of Nursing

 RNSG 1160 Foundations Clinical

 - See course calendar.
-Clinical hours are on Thursday and Friday mornings; the exact times will vary depending on the clinical site and instructor.
+Clinical hours are on Thursday and Friday; the exact times will vary depending on the clinical site and instructor.

 - Additional time at the clinical site for clinical preparation may be required prior to clinical each week.